ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Launch an MAPDL instance in your window
 =======================================

-Add an attribute to your MainWindow for the MAPDL instance and import ``launch_mapdl``.
+Add an attribute to your MainWindow for the MAPDL instance and import the ``launch_mapdl`` package.

 .. literalinclude:: gui_app.py
     :lines: 19, 22-26, 231-236